 If the winters of ’10 with its punishing snows and ’14 with its below freezing temperatures through April didn’t kill me, nothing will.
 Do even a little better than either of those soul-devouring monsters and I’ll be singin’ in the slush.

 Let’s all understand the modern forecasts are pretty good and accurate for about four days.
-After that it’s anybody’s guess.
+After that it’s a crap shoot.